Aranshu/C-KBC-Game/README.md

 # KBC-Game

-KBC game is a question/answer based game. which is having scoring mechanism for evaluation as well as having a mechnism to shift the question difficulty level based on previous answere.
+KBC game is a question/answer based game. which is having scoring mechanism for evaluation as well as having a mechanism to shift the question difficulty level based on previous answer.
 This game can help us to test our gernal knowledge and have fun in our free time.

 ## Author